Cypress Ranch High School: History

-On March 29th, 2012, Cypress Ranch High School released a lip dub video on YouTube called "Who Do U Think U R." for their anti-bullying campaign and for competing in the Great American No Bull Challenge video contest.
+On March 29, 2012, Cypress Ranch High School released a lip dub video on YouTube called "Who Do U Think U R." for their anti-bullying campaign and for competing in the Great American No Bull Challenge video contest.
 According to the video's YouTube page, the entire project was created by Cypress Ranch students.
-A student at Cypress Ranch named Kaitlyn Knippers, who uploaded the video under the name "Kaitlyn K.", wrote and sang the song herself at just 15 years old.
-She teamed up with the student council president Triple Oswald to film the "lip-dub" of her tune.
-They enlisted the help of more than 1,000 students at Cypress Ranch High School and put it all together after school in less than two hours.
-Furthermore, the video was parodied in the 2012 South Park episode Butterballs, where the character, Stan Marsh, produces an anti-bullying video that is loosely based on Cypress Ranch's original anti-bullying video, after finding out that his friend was being bullied by his grandma.
+More than 1,000 students participated in the project.
+The video was parodied in the Comedy Central animated series, South Park, in the 2012 episode, Butterballs.

 Demographics

 The demographic breakdown of the students enrolled for 2021-22 was: